Independent Bookstore Day is Saturday, April 26th. You can pick up a passport, collect stamps and earn 20% off a future purchase at each bookstore!

 Collect multiple stamps and you can enter to win prizes!
-If you collect 15 or more stamps you can enter to win prize packs and if you collect all 28 stamps you can enter to win the Grand Prize!
+If you collect 10 more stamps, you can get discounts at all the bookstores, collect 20 or more stamps you can enter to win prize packs and if you collect all 30 stamps you can enter to win the Grand Prize!

-The bookstores throughout the Twin Cities are handing out the maps now, you don’t have to wait until Saturday!
-The map is also a great way for you to explore bookstores all over the state on your own time, not just on Independent Bookstore Day.
-You can collect stamps now through Sunday, April 28th.
+The 37 bookstores throughout the Twin Cities are handing out the passports now, you don’t have to wait until Saturday!
+The passport is also a great way for you to explore bookstores all over the state on your own time, not just on Independent Bookstore Day.
+You can collect stamps now through Sunday, April 27th.

 Look at how adorable the map is too!
 I just love the illustrations by Kevin Cannon.
 Special shout outs to my favorite bookstores (and highly recommended stops): Valley Bookseller in Stillwater, The Red Balloon Bookshop in St. Paul, newly opened Tropes and Trifles in Mpls and Wild Rumpus Books in Mpls.
 You can find the full list of participating bookstores here.